-- that they can identify their strengths and weaknesses as spiritual leaders and biblical expositors or counselors. - that they can demonstrate an advanced degree of competence in biblical and systematic theology, relating this competence to contemporary theological issues as these affect practical challenges or counseling problems. - that they can exhibit advanced skill in handling scripture by applying these skills either to various biblical genres or to various counseling situations. - that they can display the ability to integrate the message of the Bible contextually, either through expositional preaching or through biblical counseling.
+- that they can articulate and critique the various approaches to their discipline and defend their approach. - that they can demonstrate advanced skills for study and writing in areas related to their concentration. - that they can exhibit advanced skill in handling scripture by applying these skills either to various biblical genres or to various counseling situations. - that they can display the ability to integrate the message of the Bible contextually, either through expositional preaching or through biblical counseling.